baboomerang/Graphing-Calculator-Project/README.md

 Ilan Rodriguez

 ### Motivation
 I needed a calculator earlier in my senior high school year, so I decided to build one from scratch.
 However, it took significantly longer than expected.
 Thus, by the time I finished, I didn't actually need it.
 It's still cool to have nonetheless.
 Plus, making a calculator at this level really exercises my programming and planning skills.

   Originally, I built BCD Full-Adders in minecraft with redstone and mods.
-Once my computer couldn't run all the block updates that the  decided to build a computer through real-life hardware.
+Once my computer couldn't run all demands of the game at that stage, I decided to build a computer through real-life hardware.
 However, I do not know enough Computer Engineering design to build a computer from pure logic chips.

 Building this calculator is indirectly the closest alternative I can do that brings a tangible product as soon as possible.

 ### Installation
 1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader,